 MicroVision Stock Plummets 21% On Q1 Earnings Miss: What You Need To Know

-MicroVision, Inc (NASDAQ: MVIS) shares fell over 21% in Wednesday’s after-hours session after the company announced its first-quarter results for 2021.
+MicroVision, Inc (NASDAQ: MVIS) shares fell over 21% in Thursday' after-hours session after the company announced its first-quarter results for 2021.

 What Happened: The solid-state automotive lidar and microdisplay technology company’s revenue for the first quarter was $0.5 million in Q1 2021, while in the same period last year it was $1.5 million.